 Opened on the Cornhill Branch (North Eastern Railway).

-The line closed to passengers in 1930 and completely in 1953.
+The station closed to passengers in 1930 and completely in 1953.

 Other railway and industry locations

 Alnwick Power Station